Linsonng/text2hologram/README.md

 For additional settings and options, refer to the [config.json](https://github.com/Linsonng/text2hologram/blob/main/text2hologram/src/text2hologram/config.json) file.
 All settings are named in a self-explanatory manner for ease of use.

-## License

-`text2hologram` is licensed under the MIT license.
-For detailed terms and conditions, please refer to the LICENSE file.

 ## Contact

 Should you have any queries or require further clarification, don't hesitate to get in touch with Pengze Li at linsonng@163.com.